awsdocs/aws-doc-sdk-examples/python/README.md

 ## Docker image

-This example code will soon be available in a container image hosted on [Amazon Elastic Container Registry (Amazon ECR)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
+This example code is available in a container image hosted on [Amazon Elastic Container Registry (Amazon ECR)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
-The image will be preloaded with all Python examples, with dependencies pre-resolved.
+The image is preloaded with all Python examples, with dependencies pre-resolved.
 That way, you can explore the examples in an isolated environment.

-⚠️ As of January 2023, the [SDK for Python image](https://gallery.ecr.aws/b4v4v1s0/python) is available on ECR Public but is still undergoing active development.
-Refer to [this GitHub issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/4125) for more information.
+See [SDK for Python image](https://gallery.ecr.aws/b4v4v1s0/python) for more information.

 ### Build the Docker image